jetnew/ml-interview-handbook/README.md

 * POS tagging stands for Parts-Of-Speech tagging.
 * POS tagging assigns tags to words, such as nouns, adjectives, verbs.

+#### Dependency parsing
+* Dependency parsing (or syntactic parsing) assigns a syntactic structure, such as a parse tree.
+* Dependency parsing is used in grammar checking.

 #### Word similarity
 * Word similarity can be measured by cosine distance between word vectors.
 * Cosine distance = (A .
 B) / (||A|| * ||B||)